Azure/AKS/blog/_posts/2024-08-23-fine-tuning-language-models-with-kaito.md

 ## KAITO can help with model fine-tuning

-KAITO supports Low-Rank Adaption (LoRA) and Quantized LoRA (QLoRA), the [most common](https://arxiv.org/pdf/2402.16141) parameter-efficient fine-tuning techniques, which significantly lower the GPU requirement for tuning a language model.
+KAITO supports Low-Rank Adaptation (LoRA) and Quantized LoRA (QLoRA), the [most common](https://arxiv.org/pdf/2402.16141) parameter-efficient fine-tuning techniques, which significantly lower the GPU requirement for tuning a language model.
 With LoRA, fine-tuning an LLM in a single GPU is possible!

 Let’s start the journey of fine-tuning the Phi-3 model using KAITO.